 The Kings Are Good?
 The Kings Are Good!

 This whole Victory Beam gimmick would almost certainly not be entertaining or fun if the Kings were not good.
 But the Kings, for the first time in quite some time, are very good.
-They currently sit in third place in the Western Conference, in line for their first playoff appearance since 2006.
-Domantas Sabonis is averaging nearly 19 points per game, with over 12.5 rebounds and more than 7 assists per contest.
-He has become the fulcrum of their offense, freeing up De'Aaron Fox to get loose and pour in buckets, especially late in the 4th Quarter.
-Both could make the Western Conference All Star team next month.
+They finished the season in third place in the Western Conference, setting the stage for their first playoff appearance since 2006, the longest playoff drought in NBA History.
+Domantas Sabonis has become the fulcrum of their offense, freeing up De'Aaron Fox and Kevin Huerter to get loose and pour in buckets, especially late in the 4th Quarter.
+Even Rookie star Keegan Murray has come up with some big plays, enough that Kings owner Vivek Ranadive has let the young gun like the Kings' Victory Beam.

-The Nuggets and Grizzlies have created some distance in the Western Conference standings.
-But behind those two, the field is pretty open.
-Sacramento has the third best offensive rating in the NBA.
-Head Coach Mike Brown has earned a reputation as a defensive specialist over the years.
-While that is not borne out by their 24th in the league defensive rating, the hope in Cowtown may be that some of these defensive principles just take a bit to sink in, and the team can tighten the screws a bit in the second half.
+The Nuggets and Grizzlies thought they created some distance in the Western Conference standings.
+But behind those two, the Kings stormed their way to the No. 3 spot.
+How?
+Well, Sacramento has the best offensive rating in the NBA.
+Head coach Mike Brown, who was recently named NBA Coach of the Year, has earned a reputation as a defensive specialist over the years.
+While that is not borne out by their 25th in the league defensive rating, the hope in Cowtown may be that some of these defensive principles just take a bit to sink in, and the team can tighten the screws a bit in the second half.
 Frankly, the offense is so good, they might not need to improve their defense to reach the postseason.

 Right now, the team's play has fans more excited than they have been in years.
 Pair that with a silly gimmick of a big purple beam of light, and it's a fun time to be in Sacramento.
 People are standing outside the arena after the game, waiting for the big purple light to come on!
 Inside the arena, stars of the game are smashing a big button to light the beam after home victories.
 50 Cent has even lit the beam!